 - hollandaise sauce

-When making a casserole or egg-based dish at home, make sure the temperature reaches 160° F.
+When making a casserole or egg-based dish at home, ensure the temperature reaches 160° F.

-Don’t worry, caffeine is allowed—just in moderation!
+Don’t worry.
+Caffeine is allowed—just in moderation!
 If you are used to your double shot of espresso twice a day, you may want to limit that intake.
-The general rule is to stick to 200mg of caffeine a day, including sodas and even chocolate.
+The general rule is to stick to less than 200mg of caffeine a day, including sodas and chocolate.

 While it may seem like many rules, don’t let yourself stress too much about what you can and can’t eat during pregnancy.
 Avoid the things above and try to keep a healthy diet, but remember: you are already the perfect mother to your baby, whether you just had veggies and rice for dinner or ordered a large pizza (for yourself).